Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 </XGrid>
 ```

-When a grid column is bound to a data property, it will use it to configure the default header label, text alignment and formatting for the data values.
+When a grid column is bound to a data property, it will use it to configure the default header label, text alignment, and formatting for the data values.
 It will also use the visibility of the property to show or hide the column dynamically.
 All of this minimizes any additional configuration that you need for each column, which you can still customize as described below.

 ## Grid columns